Supporting Long-Term Oral Health

 Follow the same daily practices as you would for natural teeth.
 Think of this as part of a complete oral care plan.

-If you’re uncertain how to clean around your implant, seek implant dentist advice tailored to your needs.
+If you’re uncertain how to clean around your implant, seek a dentist’s advice tailored to your needs.
 They can guide you on effective tools and techniques.

 What is the proper maintenance routine for dental implants?

-A consistent care routine supports the health of your gums and the stability of your implants over time.
+A consistent care routine may help maintain gum health and support implant function over time.
 Here are some important tips for maintaining implants day to day:

 - Brush twice a day using a soft-bristled toothbrush: